-Peyto's exploration and production facilities and other operations and activities emit greenhouse gases and require Peyto to comply with greenhouse gas emissions legislation in Alberta or that may be enacted in other provinces.
-Peyto may also be required comply with the regulatory scheme for greenhouse gas emissions ultimately adopted by the federal government, which regulations are expected to be consistent with the regulatory scheme for greenhouse gas emissions adopted by the United States.
-The direct or indirect costs of these regulations may have a material adverse effect on Peyto's business, financial condition, results of operations and prospects.
-The future implementation or modification of greenhouse gases regulations, whether to meet the limits regulated by the Copenhagen Accord or as otherwise determined, could have a material impact on the nature of oil and natural gas operations, including those of Peyto.
+Peyto's exploration and production facilities and other operations and activities emit greenhouse gases and which may require Peyto to comply with greenhouse gas emissions legislation in Alberta or that may be enacted in other provinces.
+Climate change policy is evolving at regional, national and international levels, and political and economic events may significantly affect the scope and timing of climate change measures that are ultimately put in place.
+As a signatory to the United Nations Framework Convention on Climate Change (the "UNFCCC") and as a participant to the Copenhagen Agreement (a non-binding agreement created by the UNFCCC), the Government of Canada announced on January 29, 2010 that it will seek a 17% reduction in greenhouse gas ("GHG") emissions from 2005 levels by 2020.
+These GHG emission reduction targets are not binding, however.
+Although it is not the case today, some of Peyto's significant facilities may ultimately be subject to future regional, provincial and/or federal climate change regulations to manage GHG emissions.
+The direct or indirect costs of compliance with these regulations may have a material adverse effect on Peyto's business, financial condition, results of operations and prospects.
 Given the evolving nature of the debate related to climate change and the control of greenhouse gases and resulting requirements, it is not possible to predict the impact on Peyto and its operations and financial condition.
-See "Industry Conditions - Climate Change Regulation".